-It’s nearly Thanksgiving, so it’s only fitting that our spotlight ingredient this week be cranberries, right?
-It was one of those Thanksgiving dishes that, as a kid, was always a hard “no thank you”, but has since evolved into the perfect dish to balance the table, giving sour/fruitiness to an otherwise heavy feast.
+Cranberry sauce was one of those Thanksgiving dishes that, as a kid, was always a hard “no thank you”, and I continued writing cranberries off into adulthood.
+But cranberries have since crept onto my table, solidifying themselves as the perfect dish to balance the spread, giving sour/fruitiness to an otherwise heavy feast.
 I don’t think we appreciate the humble cranberry enough, so today we give thanks…to cranberries!

 Varieties of cranberries